Seraf/LISA/README.rst

 Overview
 #######

-The architecture of J.A.R.V.I.S will be like this :
+The architecture of L.I.S.A will be like this :

 .. image:: docs/images/lisa-schema.png